cfu288/CellNeuro/Notes.md

       * You don't need an AP in the presynaptic cell to get detected in the post synaptic cell, a sub threshold signal will still pass
       * Signal will be reproduced in postsynaptic cell.
 It can be depolarizing or hyperpolarizing
     * Electrical synapses are fast, reliable, have some flexibility
-      * seen in escape circuts  - allows animals to make quick getaways
+      * seen in escape circuits  - allows animals to make quick getaways
       * where you want to coordinate groups of neurons
-  * **Chemical** - synapses offer flexibility
+  * **Chemical** - synapses offer flexibility, synaptic cleft is a physical space between neurons, uses neurotransmitters
-    * synaptic cleft is a physical sace between neurons
+    * synaptic cleft is a physical space between neurons
     * presyn neuron shows synaptic vesicles containing neurotransmitters
     * signal passes only from pre to post
     * post signal can be different from pre
       * pre AP can turn into a hyperpolarization post
       * pre AP can turn into  an amplified post AP
-    * synapse needs extracellular Ca++ to pass a signal.
+    * **Synapse needs extracellular** - Ca++ to pass a chemical signal.
 Substituting Mg++ for Ca++ in saline will block synaptic transmission
     In a chemical synapse, the receptor on the post membrane is an important factor in what the post cells response will be to  wheter excitaroty or inhibitory strong or weak etc.
     * Overview of what happens at an electric synapse
       * pre cell depolarizes (hyperpolarization)
       * ionic charges move from pre->post cell
       * postsynaptic cell shows similar response to presynapctic with minimal delay
-    * CHemical synapse
+    * Chemical synapse
       * pre cell depolarizes
       * ca++ enters the pre cell terminal
       * pre releases neurotransmitter